torchpipe/torchpipe/README.md

 ## Setup

 > Note: compiling torchpipe depends on the TensorRT c++ API.
 Please follow the [TensorRT Installation Guide](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html).
 You may also try installing torchpipe inside one of the NGC PyTorch docker containers(e.g. nvcr.io/nvidia/pytorch:25.05-py3).
-Similar to the structure of Triton Inference Server, torchpipe is a plugin collection (TensorRT, OpenCV, etc...) built on top of the core library (named Hami, used to standardize both computation backends and scheduling backends).
+Similar to the structure of Triton Inference Server, torchpipe is a plugin collection (TensorRT, OpenCV, etc...) built on top of the core library (named Omniback, used to standardize both computation backends and scheduling backends).

 ### Installation
 To install the torchpipe Python library, call the following